jayasriduraipandi/On-His-Blindness/README.md

 # On His Blindness - Poem Website

 ## Overview
-This project is a website dedicated to the poem *On His Blindness* by John Milton.
+This project is a website dedicated to the poem *On His Blindness* by "John Milton".
 It provides an in-depth analysis, grammar breakdown, author information, and an interactive summary feature.

 ## Features
 - **Poem Explanation:** A detailed analysis of each line of the poem.